Please complete the following forms by November 15, 2018. If you have any questions or concerns, reach out to us any time by phone or email.

 *Important Note on your flight DATES*

-As you book your flights, take into consideration that the official Argentina program arrival date is Friday, July 6, and you must arrive to the Buenos Aires Ezeiza international airport (airport code EZE) before 12:30pm on this date (note that there will be one group transfer, so early morning arrivals will await the later morning arrivals).
-Keep in mind that most flights from the U.S. to Argentina are overnight, departing from the U.S. in the evening and arriving to Argentina the next morning, which means that you would look for a flight departing from the U.S. the evening of Thursday, July 5.
-Your housing check out date is Saturday, December 22.
+As you book your flights, take into consideration that the official Argentina program arrival date is Friday, February 1, and you must arrive to the Buenos Aires Ezeiza international airport (airport code EZE) before 12:30pm on this date.
+Keep in mind that most flights from the U.S. to Argentina are overnight, departing from the U.S. in the evening and arriving to Argentina the next morning, which means that you would look for a flight departing from the U.S. the evening of Thursday, January 31.
+Your housing check out date is Wednesday, July 31.

 1. pre-departure form

 To help us prepare for your arrival, please take a few minutes to complete the Pre-Departure Information Request Form by clicking the button below.
 The form also includes important information and tips to help you prepare for your time in Argentina, so please read it carefully.

 2. Code of Conduct

 We believe that some simple rules and guidelines can go a long way to set a great tone for your Puentes experience.
 Please take a minute to review and agree to the Puentes Participant Code of Conduct.

 Notify your credit and debit card banks about the dates during which you will be out of the country so that you will not be flagged for fraudulent activities.